Notre Dame University–Louaize: History

 Notre Dame University–Louaize (NDU) was founded by the Maronite Order of The Blessed Virgin Mary (OMM).
 Since its foundation in 1695, the Order's stated goal was to promote education and improve the lives of Lebanese people.
 In 1978, the Order started a new project and Reverend Bechara Boutros Rahi (a former member of the Order and current Maronite Patriarch) founded, in cooperation with Beirut University College (BUC), now the Lebanese American University (LAU), the Louaize College for Higher Education (LCHE), the nucleus of today's NDU.
-The legal finalization of this project was the promulgation of Decree 4116 by the President of The Lebanese Republic on August 14, 1987, granting the right to operate an independent university.
+The legal finalization of this project was the promulgation of Decree 4116 by the President of The Lebanese Republic Amine Gemayel on August 14, 1987, granting the right to operate an independent university.

 Academics

 The university adopts the American system of education.
 Notre Dame University–Louaize offers 76 major fields of study divided between undergraduate and graduate degree programs.
 Minor degree programs are also available.

 All the degrees offered are recognized and accredited by the Lebanese Ministry of Education and Higher Education (MEHE).